 I tend to open my kitchen drawer, pull out a utensil and think, ‘what the hell is this for?’
 So we’ve put together some essential information about the vitamins and minerals new mums need and ways to easily incorporate them into your diet.

 Phytoestrogens are plant-based chemicals that have similar properties as estrogen and are believed to promote breast tissue health and lactation.
 There are many foods that contain phytoestrogens and incorporating them into your diet will turn you into a milk-making mama machine!

-- Lactation Cookies: Yum, yum and yum…whoever thought of lactation cookies is a genius.
+Yum, yum and yum…whoever thought of lactation cookies is a genius.
 You can boost milk supply, get valuable vitamins and minerals, plus they’re cookies!
 Isn’t that reason enough?
 Lactation cookies include a variety of phytoestrogen rich ingredients designed to give you a dose of energy and nutrition in one hit.
-You can make your own or try our wheat, dairy and preservative free Totally Devoted Lactation Cookies.
+You can make your own or try our besting ready to go Lactation Cookies by Franjo's Kitchen.

 If you’re feeling energetic and motivated then below is a simple salad recipe:

 Cook a large amount of brown rice, separate it into portions and freeze.
 That way you just have to defrost it rather than cook it all the time.
 Go to the fridge, grab your rice, salmon and vegetables; chuck it all in a bowl.
 Mix the garlic and oil together and use as a dressing.
 You can add or remove any ingredients, but all of the above have the phytoestrogens thought to increase milk supply.

 Add your own easy energy recipes or tricks for boosting breastmilk in the comments section below